brendandixon/thegatherings/doc/Features.md

 - Search for Groups by location, tag words, name, leader, day / time, child-friendly, target ages
 - Easy / secure login via Facebook, Google, and other major OAuth2 providers
 - Secure management of personal information
-- Send group inquries (e.g., ask about a group, ask for an inviation)
+- Send group enquiries (e.g., ask about a group, ask for an invitation)
 - Easy on-board for new Members
 - Mobile access
 - Optional reminder text or email messages